Skip to main content

 ray.io/regionThe cloud region of the node.

-ray.io/availability-zoneThe available zone of the node.
+ray.io/availability-zoneThe availability zone of the node.

 You can add custom labels to your nodes using the Anyscale console, CLI, or SDK.
 You specify labels as JSON-formatted key-value pairs.